MOZPIT/100-days-of-code/log.md

 **Link to this tutorial:** [Tutorial](https://stackskills.com/p/the-2019-javascript-developer-bootcamp)

 **Thoughts:**
 I have been going thourhg unexpected personal issues and have not been keeping up with my daily schedule.
 However, I'm still committed to my goal and will continue with my progress until I make it a habit.
 On this work session I learned to use the prompt method and how JS handles operators, the multiple operators it supports and operator precence.

 I Twitted today my progress with a screenshot of the work and pushed my changes to GitHub.

 **Perm Link to work:** [Matching Game](https://github.com/MOZPIT/100-days-of-code/tree/Day_5) **Live Link to work:** [Current Day](https://mozpit.github.io/100-days-of-code/)

+### Day 6: June 12, 2022

+**Today's Progress**
+I worked on an excercise challenge from the bootcamp course that I'm taking.
+The excercise consisted of building a program in JS that tells users if they pass a university entrance exam.
+There are 5 modules and to pass the entrance exam, a user must past 4 modules with an average grade of 60 in order to get in.

+**Link to this tutorial:** [Tutorial](https://stackskills.com/p/the-2019-javascript-developer-bootcamp)

+**Thoughts:**
+I decided to optimize the code from the start and generate as little code as possible by leveraging an array and a for loop.
+The excercise by the instructor used many variables and used the console log method many times.
+I ended up writing 12 lines of code less than the instructor and my code reads much easier.

+I Twitted today my progress with a screenshot of the work and pushed my changes to GitHub.

+**Perm Link to work:** [Matching Game](https://github.com/MOZPIT/100-days-of-code/tree/Day_6) **Live Link to work:** [Current Day](https://mozpit.github.io/100-days-of-code/)